kobbled/RoboND-Kinematics-Project/writeup_template.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

-After running the code in IK_server.py in IK_debug.py the following results were output, confirming that $\theta_{1}-\theta_{6}$ are being derived properly with minimal error.
+After running an optimized version of the code in IK_server.py in IK_debug.py the following results were output, confirming that $\theta_{1}-\theta_{6}$ are being derived properly with minimal error.

 ```
-Total run time to calculate joint angles from pose is 0.6390 seconds
+Total run time to calculate joint angles from pose is 0.2030 seconds

 Wrist error for x position is: 0.00000046
 Wrist error for y position is: 0.00000032